ACEnglish/kanpig/README.md

 pileups in the haplotype, and `N` is the number of putative false-negatives in the variant graph.

 The penalty factor `λg` helps reduce paths with split variant representations.
 The penalty factor `λf` helps penalizes false-negatives in the variant graph.
-Details on how the impact of the scoring penalties are in [the wiki](https://github.com/ACEnglish/kanpig/wiki/Scoring-Function).
+Details on the scoring penalties are in [the wiki](https://github.com/ACEnglish/kanpig/wiki/Scoring-Function).

 ### `--maxpaths`
 When performing path-finding, this threshold limits the number of paths which are checked.
 A lower `maxpaths` will